iamAkolab/Udacity_JavaDev_Nanodegree/part2_spring_boot_basic/lesson2/java_app_server.md

 * Application Server: A program that hosts other applications, forwarding incoming requests to the appropriate application according to a filter.
 Provides shared access to resources and multi-threading.
 * Pluggable Architecture: A pluggable architecture refers to any piece of software that allows parts of it to be added, replaced, and removed.
 Usually, this is achieved through a common interface for every "pluggable" component.
 Sometimes the architecture can even replace components at runtime, as is the case with Servlets in an Application Server.
 * Threads/Threading: These terms come from concurrent programming - a thread is essentially one track of computation, and multi-threading is running multiple threads in parallel.
 This gets a little complicated because your CPU has a limited number of physical cores that can process instructions in parallel, while the number of threads you can have can be many more than your computer has cores, but that's a topic for another time!

+## Things to remmber
+* Apps are Managed and Run by Java Application Servers
+* They can access Resorces provided by the Server
+* There May be Many Other Apps on the Same Server